EladGashri/DNS_client/README.md

-The program contacts a DNS server using UDP protocol.  the Program receives as a command line argument an IP address of a DNS server in a dotted-decimal notation.
+The program contacts a DNS server using UDP protocol.
+The Program receives as a command line argument an IP address of a DNS server in a dotted-decimal notation.
 It prompts the user to enter a domain name.
 If the domain name exists in the DNS server, it's IP is printed in a dotted-decimal notation.
 DNS queries are constructed according to RFC 1035.